CONTRACTED PARAMILITARY & CLANDESTINE OPERATIONS

 SPECIAL OPERATIONS GROUP

-There are numerous Special Operations Groups within the Intelligence Community; all similar in that they operate in some type of covert, clandestine, or tactical capacity, but each with their own unique capabilities and directives.
-Generally thought of as a last resort, they only come into play when diplomacy and mainstream intelligence action fails.
-But, before delving into what SOG is, let us address what it is not:
+The Intelligence Community has numerous Special Operations Groups; they all operate in some sort of covert, clandestine, or tactical capability, but each has its unique capabilities and directives.
+In general, they are only used as a last resort when diplomacy and mainstream intelligence action fail.
+Before examining what SOG is, let us examine what it is not:

-One misconception is that the Special Operations Group and "special forces" are one in the same.
+There's a misconception that the Special Operations Group and "special forces" are the same.
 They are not.
-They differ greatly and not interchangeable.
-There is only one Special Forces and that is the U.S. Army Special Forces Group, (better known as the Green Berets).
-There are also the Special Operations Forces which refers to several special units operating within the four branches of the military.
-They include the U.S. Navy Seals, U.S. Air Force TACP or Pararescue, U.S. Army Rangers, and US.
-Marine Raiders, and others.
-Tucker Global contracts with the military, but not in a SOF joint service capacity.
+There is a great deal of difference between them and they cannot be interchanged.
+The US Army Special Forces (also known as the Green Berets) are the only Special Forces.
+The Special Operations Forces, which are several special units operating within the four branches of the military, are also misidentified.
+Among them are the US Navy Seals, U.S. Air Force TACP & Pararescue, the U.S. Army Rangers, and Marine Raiders, et al. Tucker Global contracts with the military, but not as a joint service provider for the SOF.

-TGI's Special Operations Group does, however, subcontract with members of the Special Forces, both active and retired, when a contract calls for it.
-Tucker Global's contractors are a combination of paramilitary officer and clandestine operator, which makes them a rare and formidable group whose services are often required.
-Just like the Clandestine Services, these contractors work anonymously, known only by their call sign or code name.
-Tucker Global officers can be contracted in either a support or autonomous operation by any of the conventional intelligence components, filling the need for highly trained, covert specialists within:
+Whenever a contract calls for it, however, TGI's Special Operations Group subcontracts with Special Forces members, both active and retired.
+Tucker Global contractors are a combination of paramilitary officers and clandestine operators, which makes them a rare and formidable group whose services are often required.
+As with Clandestine Services, these contractors work anonymously, known only by their call signs or code names.
+Any of the conventional intelligence components may employ Tucker Global officers as either support or autonomous operators, thereby filling the need for highly trained, covert specialists with:

 SOLDIERS AS SPIES: HISTORY

-Over the last several years SOCOM (Special Operations Command) and the CIA have persuaded Congress to sanction the merging of two of its networks to collaborate on operations and share personnel and other vital resources.
-This is a process that started during World War II and, despite some roadblocks and various administration changes, never completely stopped.
-By the time September 11, 2001 rolled around the CIA was routinely requesting Special Forces operators to work directly for them, a custom that goes back to the 1950's with the U.S. Army Special Forces.
+SOCOM (Special Operations Command) and the CIA persuaded Congress to approve the merger of two of their networks in order to collaborate on operations and share personnel and other resources.
+It is a process that began during World War II and has never completely stopped, despite a few roadblocks and administration changes.
+By the time September 11, 2001 rolled around the CIA was routinely requesting Special Forces operators to work directly for them, a custom that goes back to the 1950's with the US Army Special Forces.

-By law the CIA controls all overseas espionage operations.
-But the CIA and Special Forces were both founded by men who had served with the OSS (Office of Strategic Services) during World War II and the relationship continued after the OSS veterans retired from their CIA and Special Forces careers.
+As a matter of law, all overseas espionage operations are under the control of the CIA.
+However, both the CIA and Special Forces were founded by veterans of the OSS (Office of Strategic Services) during World War II, and their relationship continued after they retired from the CIA or Special Forces.

-The army wants to more aggressively use Special Forces troops for espionage so that the "battlefield can be prepared" more quickly.
-This is seen as necessary in order to effectively run down fast moving terrorist organizations.
-Currently, the Special Forces depend on the CIA to do the espionage work in advance of Special Forces A-Teams arriving.
-In practice, some Special Forces troops are often there, along with CIA personnel, doing the advance work of finding exactly who is who, what is where and, in particular, who can be depended on to help American efforts.
-The CIA has not made a big stink about this Department of Defense effort, if only because the CIA is short of people and is still aggressively recruiting people for anti-terrorism operations.
-Besides, a prime source of new CIA agents has long been former, or retired, Special Forces operators.
-With the new espionage training Special Forces troops are getting, the CIA will be able to hire these guys later and put them to work without having to train them in a lot of espionage techniques.
-SOCOM is also believed to be hiring retired CIA personnel to help run SOCOM intel operations.
+For espionage, the army wants to use Special Forces troops aggressively so the "battlefield" can be prepared sooner.
+It is essential to do this so that terrorist organizations can be effectively tracked down.
+Currently, Special Forces A-Teams rely on the CIA for espionage work in advance of their arrival.
+There are often Special Forces troops and CIA personnel present, doing the advance work of figuring out who is who, where things are, and, in particular, who can be relied upon to help the Americans.
+Due to its lack of personnel, the CIA has not made a big deal about this Department of Defense initiative.
+A major source of new CIA agents has long been former or retired Special Forces personnel.
+Due to the new espionage training Special Forces troops are getting, the CIA can hire these guys later and put them to work without having to train them extensively.
+Additionally, SOCOM is believed to be hiring retired CIA personnel to help run its intelligence operations.

-In 1998, the CIA revived an organizational name they originally created in the early 1960s: the Special Operations Group.
+CIA Special Operations Group was reborn in 1998, reviving a name it created in the early 1960s.
 The original SOG (which eventually had its name changed to "Studies and Observation Group" for security reasons) used CIA personnel, Special Forces troops, and local tribesmen to run intelligence patrols into Laos, Cambodia, and North Vietnam during the early days of the Vietnam war.
-Actually, the CIA was doing this since the late 1950s.
-But once SOG was set up the CIA handed it over to the Special Forces but continued to run their own SOG missions in other parts of the world until bad publicity and Congressional hostility pretty much brought the organization to a halt in 1990.
+This has actually been done by the CIA since the late 1950s.
+But once SOG was established, the CIA handed it over to the Special Forces who continued to run their own SOG missions until bad publicity and Congressional hostility brought the organization to an end in 1990.

-So, as the Cold War ended the CIA was getting out of the daredevil field work business.
-The 1998 SOG was created to do what the original SOG did, go into hostile territory and get the information any way you can and do something with it.
-The new SOG has only a few hundred agents.
-Most of them are former military, with preference given to Special Forces, SEALs, Air Force paracommandos, and marines with interesting service records.
-Some of the SOGs are retired military, with at least twenty years of experience.
-The minimum requirement is five years military experience.
-The starting pay was about $50,000 a year and you have to get through a one year training course first.
+So, as the Cold War ended, the CIA got out of the daredevil fieldwork business.
+As with the original SOG, the 1998 SOG was designed to go into hostile territory and gather information in any way possible.
+There are only a few hundred agents in the reformed SOG.
+There is a preference for Special Forces, SEALs, Air Force paracommandos, and marines with interesting service records.
+A few of the SOGs are retired military with at least twenty years of experience.
+Five years of military experience are the minimum requirements.
+There is a one-year training course and a starting salary of $50,000 a year.

-But while the CIA was recruiting military people for field operations the Department of Defense was setting up its own espionage service that duplicated a lot of what the CIA does.
-Part of this is driven by dissatisfaction with the inability of the CIA to provide the military with timely intelligence.
-These lapses have frequently come to light after the fact and the generals have not forgotten.
+While the CIA recruited military personnel for field operations, the Department of Defense set up an espionage service that duplicated much of what the CIA does.
+This is partly due to dissatisfaction with the CIA's inability to provide timely intelligence to the military.
+In many cases, these lapses have come to light after the fact, and the generals have not forgotten them.
 When SOCOM was set up in the 1980s, a major capability it acquired was the thousands of Special Forces troops who spent several months to a year overseas working with foreign armies.
-This was always seen as an excellent way to collect quality intelligence and even the CIA depended on the Special Forces reports to keep current.
-This was one reason the CIA revived its SOG.
-While this growing duplication seems inefficient it also provides competition.
-If the president doesn't like what he's getting from the CIA he can ask SOCOM to take a look.
-This keeps everyone on their toes.
-Competition in the shadows, so to speak.
-The new law, if passed, would simply formally recognize a lot of the cooperation that has been going on for over half a century.
+It has always been recognized as an excellent method of collecting quality intelligence, and even the CIA relied on this source of data to keep up with the latest developments.
+It was for this reason that the CIA revived its Special Operations Group.
+This growing duplication may seem inefficient, but it also provides competition.
+If the president is not satisfied with the CIA's performance, he can ask SOCOM to investigate.
+Everyone stays on their toes this way.
+So to speak, there is competition in the shadows.
+If passed, the new law would formally recognize a lot of cooperation that has been going on for more than half a century.